AdobeDocs/federated-audience-composition.en/help/compositions/activities/reconciliation.md

 1. Select the field(s) to use for the reconciliation.
 You can use one or more reconciliation criteria.

-    1. To use attributes to reconcile data, select the **Simple attributes** option then click the **Add rule** button.
+    1. To use attributes to reconcile data, select the **Simple attributes** option then select the **Add rule** button.
     1. Select the **Source** and **Destination** fields for the reconciliation.
 The **Destination** field corresponds to the fields of the selected schema.

-        Data are reconcilied when source and destination are equal.
+        Data is reconciled when the source and destination are equal.
 For example, select the **Email** fields to deduplicate profiles based on their email address.

-        To add another reconciliation criteria, click the **Add rule** button.
+        To add another reconciliation criteria, select the **Add rule** button.
 If several join conditions are specified, they must ALL be verified so that the data can be linked together.

         ![](../assets/reconciliation-rules.png)

-    1. To use other attributes to reconcile data, select the **Advanced reconciliation conditions** option then click the **Create conditions** button.
+    1. To use other attributes to reconcile data, select the **Advanced reconciliation conditions** option then select the **Create conditions** button.
 You can then create your own reconciliation condition using the query modeler.
 [Learn how to work with the query modeler](../../query/query-modeler-overview.md)

         ![](../assets/reconciliation-advanced.png)

 1. You can filter data to reconcile using the **Create filter** button.
 This lets you create a custom condition using the query modeler.

-By default, non reconcilied data are kept in the outbound transition and available in the worktable for future use.
-To remove unreconciled data, desactivate the **Keep unreconciled data** option.
+By default, non reconciled data are kept in the outbound transition and available in the worktable for future use.
+To remove unreconciled data, deactivate the **Keep unreconciled data** option.

 <!--
 ## Example {#reconciliation-example}